How fighter pilots plan combat missions

 There’s no time for planning while you execute the mission.
 (U.S. Air Force photo/Staff Sgt.
 Katherine Spessa)

 Want to know more about fighter pilot training?
-Check out our video discussing exactly that!
+Check out our video below!

 Read more from Sandboxx News